What are the different stages of cirrhosis?

 You are not likely to feel any symptoms of cirrhosis early on.
 In fact, many people with cirrhosis only find out during tests for an unrelated illness.
-Additionally, the symptoms can be very non-specific, meaning that they are also caused by other conditions not related to cirrhosis.

 - generally feeling unwell and tired all the time